swooletw/laravel-hyperf.com/docs/docs/filesystem.md

 ## Introduction

 Laravel Hyperf provides a powerful filesystem abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
-The Laravel Flysystem integration provides simple drivers for working with local filesystems, SFTP, Amazon S3 and Google Cloud Storage.
+The Laravel Hyperf Flysystem integration provides simple drivers for working with local filesystems, SFTP, Amazon S3 and Google Cloud Storage.
 Even better, it's amazingly simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.

 ## Configuration